bradfordlemley/stated-library/README.md

 * `connect(state$)(component) => HOC`

-`connect` is similar to `react-redux` of the same name, but it doesn't take `mapStateToProps` because all of the mapping functionality is done externally.
+`connect` is similar to `react-redux` of the same name, but it doesn't take `mapStateToProps`/`mapDispatch` because all of the mapping functionality is done externally.

 This example shows how to use `connect` with a container/presentation components style: